monk-afk/SquareOne/cms/markdown/updates.md

 # Recent Updates

+### August 30 | Personalized Tools {.header-separator}

+Tools which are able to level up, pickaxes, axes, swords, shovels, etc, will now show the player's name after being a level up!

+Yes!
+New tools and old tools will receive the mark of ownership on the tool after a level up.
+Any level 0 tools will not show a player's name.

+This change is not applied retroactively, therefore any tools with a level will still need to gain one level before receiving the mark of ownership.

+Also, the Mese and Mitril Pickax have had their digtimes swapped.
+Meaning Mithril pick now digs faster than Mese.
+The page with [tool digtimes](/pages/tools.html) will be updated soon with *accurate* stats.

 ### August 4 | EXP Balance Update {.header-separator}

 - It will be **more difficult to gain exp**, and rewards balanced gameplay instead of a purely action-based gain system.